AdobeXD/plugin-samples/reference/ui/styles/supported-css-layout-styles.md

 Supported values:
 * `none` - the element is hidden
 * `block` - the element is given 100% width of its container
+* `inline` - Any height and width properties will have no effect
+* `inline-block` - The element itself is formatted as an inline element, but you can apply height and width values
 * `flex` - the element is given 100% width of its container, but controls inside will be laid out according to the flexbox module.

 ```js